Policy number: CS-1506-2017

 - Ensure that personally owned devices that connect on campus are protected with antivirus software, a personal firewall, and regularly install security updates and patches to operating systems, applications, and web browsers.

 No individual shall knowingly breach, compromise, endanger or threaten the College’s IT resources, attempt to do so, or allow others to do so.
 This includes probing, scanning, assessing or penetrating College IT resources.
-Users must report any misuse of IT resources to the IT Service Desk, or to the Chief Information Officer.
+Users must report any misuse of IT resources to the IT Service Desk.
 Failure to report misuse may result in the assumption that the User who witnessed the misuse was party to the act.

-Mohawk College reserves the right and responsibility to protect the College and community members from inappropriate use of IT infrastructure and resources by taking actions, including but not limited to:
+Mohawk College reserves the right and responsibility to protect the College and community members from security threats and inappropriate use of IT infrastructure and resources by taking actions, including but not limited to:

-- Monitoring systems, networks, services, accounts, and web activity.
+- Monitoring computers, mobile devices, systems, networks, services, accounts, web activity, and user activity.

 - Denying a user the right to access IT resources at any time the College deems necessary.